First Time Buyers

 - VA Mortgage: All veterans and active military members qualify for VA loans.
 These offer up to 100% financing, simplified loan approvals, and lower interest rates.
 They can be much lower than conventional loans.

 - USDA Mortgage: These loans are available to buyers in rural or low-density areas and offer up to 100% financing and below-market interest rates.
 Their ideal buyers are of average means, have lower credit scores, and are buying modest homes.
-Additionally, because of the government’s loose definition of the term “rural,” some of the buyers in the smaller communities surrounding Central Indiana will qualify for this loan.
+Additionally, because of the way “rural” is defined, some of the buyers in the smaller communities surrounding Central Indiana will qualify for this loan.

 What Do Mortgages Include?